groundhoggwp/groundhogg/README.txt

 == Changelog ==

-= 1.0.25 =
+= 1.1 =
 * ADDED Prompt to allow anonymous usage tracking.
+* ADDED Logged in benchmark
+* ADDED Ability to deactivate a license from the licenses tab in the settings.
 * TWEAKED Improved localization all around.
 * TWEAKED Quick UI improvement for creating emails from the broadcast view.
 * TWEAKED added URL params for pages with dynamic content to help excluding in various caching plugins.
 * TWEAKED API for ordering sub menu items
-* TWEAKED Renamed groundhogg submenu item to Welcome
+* TWEAKED Renamed Groundhogg submenu item to Welcome
 * TWEAKED Various CSS fixes
 * TWEAKED SMTP check now checks for MOST WP SMTP plugins as well as Groundhogg service before publishing notice.
 * TWEAKED Referral prompt is now removed if the installation has active extensions.
+* FIXED z-index issue causing admin bar in editors to display above the admin bar.

 = 1.0.24 =
 * ADDED Elementor Forms Integration.